ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331411 Water Utility Transmission Piping.md

 	5. Locations of junction structures.
    1. PART 2 – MATERIALS (NOT USED)
 1. 2.01 REFER TO SPECIFICATION DIVISION 15

-   1. Execution
+## Execution

 1. 3.01 GENERAL
    1. All pipe shall be installed per AWWA C600, C604, C605, and these Specifications, the referenced Standards, and the manufacturer installation requirements.
-1. 3.02 Material Delivery, Storage, and Protection**
-   1. Piping materials, fittings, valves, and accessories shall be delivered in a clean and undamaged condition and stored off the ground for protection against oxidation caused by ground contact.
+1. 3.02 Material Delivery, Storage, and Protection*   1.
+Piping materials, fittings, valves, and accessories shall be delivered in a clean and undamaged condition and stored off the ground for protection against oxidation caused by ground contact.
 Defective or damaged materials shall be replaced with new materials.
 2. Piping, fittings, and appurtenances shall be installed in accordance with the requirements of all applicable Specification sections.
 Proprietary manufactured couplings shall be installed in accordance with the coupling manufacturer's recommendation.
 3. Care shall be taken to ensure that piping flanges, mechanical-type couplings, sleeve-type couplings, flexible connectors, and expansion joints are properly installed as follows:
       1.